How Smart Agriculture Sensors Can Help Feed the WorldPosted on September 4, 2019

 In addition to the cost savings and efficiency jumps, there are pressing global reasons for farmers adopting smart agricultural practices.

 By the year 2050, the world’s population is anticipated to be around 9.6 billion.
 This means that by that point; farmers will have to increase their yields by 50% in order to cope with rocketing demand.

 This is only possible through the adoption of smart agriculture.
 However, currently, just a quarter of farmers across Europe utilise some form of smart technology.

 The wide range of sensors and transmitters available to farmers to enhance practices results in the production of vast quantities of data.

-In order to manage this, a central collection and analysis point is necessary.
-Units such as the Aranet Mini and the Aranet PRO allow for the linking of up to 100 sensors and are compatible with a range of devices including mobile phones, tablets and PCs.
+To manage this, you need a central collection and analysis point is necessary.
+Units, such as the Aranet Mini and Aranet PRO, allow the linking of up to 100 sensors.
+Furthermore, the units are compatible with a range of devices.
+For example, this includes mobile phones, tablets and PCs.

 With units such as these, farmers are able to analyse the vast amounts of data that these sensors collect and make use of it.